-Q. Can you explain how 3M VHB Tapes help with dissimilar materials joining?
+Q. How does 3M VHB Tapes help with dissimilar materials joining?

 A. When joining dissimilar metals like aluminum to steel, the materials are susceptible to galvanic corrosion due to the different galvanic potentials between the two products.
 In addition, dissimilar substrates can expand and contract differently with temperature variations.
 This can cause wear on bondlines.
-3M VHB Tape acts as a barrier between substrates, preventing that galvanic corrosion.
+When you use a dissimilar metal tape, like 3M VHB Tape, it acts as a barrier between substrates, preventing that galvanic corrosion.
 3M VHB Tape can also flex and move with substrates, protecting bonds and seals.

 Q. How does using 3M VHB Tape increase manufacturing efficiency?

 A. 3M VHB Tape eliminates the need for curing.
 If manufacturers have to wait for a sealant or adhesive to cure or dry, they have to wait hours or even days before handling or joining.
 With 3M VHB Tape, manufacturers can immediately handle products, pack them, ship them, etc. This significantly improves production timelines.

 3M VHB Tape also facilitates pre-taping of parts and materials.
 This enables manufacturers to carry out half of the material bonding process at any point.
 If the liner is left on 3M VHB Tapes, they can last months or even years before being attached.